meeshkan/freddo/readme.md

 ### exists()

-Returns a function that can be passed as an `expected` parameter to the `freddo.body` function to check whether a `pattern` match is found
+Returns a function that can be passed as an `expected` parameter to the `freddo.body` function to check whether a `pattern` match is found.

 ## License